yves-weissenberger/Multiphoton-Toolbox/docs/docs/user_guide/data_conversion.md

     Expects certain folder structure e.g.
     /home
-	/AIAK_27.5
+	/AIAK_2
 	    /29082017
 			/Area01
 			    /Acq1.tif
 			    GRABinfo.mat
 			    outDat.mat
 			    ...

 			/Area02
 			    /Acq1.tif
 			    GRABinfo.mat
 			    outDat.mat
 			    ...

 			/Area03
 			    /Acq1.tif
 			    GRABinfo.mat
 			    outDat.mat
 			    ...

 ## Linking stimulus scripts

-As stated in the introduction a core feature of the toolbox is the centrality of the hdf5 file as a link for th emultivariate data com
+As stated in the introduction a core feature of the toolbox is the centrality of the hdf5 file as a link for the multimodal data com